Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Life Cycle

-Cactus WrenThe cactus wren mates from late February to March.
-The female cactus wren can have as many as three broods every season.
-The female chose a nesting place in a large cactus, thick shrub, tree, or thicket.
+Cactus WrenThe female picks a nesting place in a large cactus, thick shrub, tree, or thicket.
 The male helps build the nest.
 The nest is made with grass and straw and is lined with feathers.
 The nest is large and shaped like a football.
 It has a side entrance that helps protect the fledglings from predators.

 Behavior

-Cactus wrens build two nests, one for their young and one for roosting.
+Cactus wrens build two nests - one for their young and one for roosting.